DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-dont-have-a-degree.md

 - Bachelor of Science (BSc)

 [Find out more about the qualifications you need to be a teacher in England](/is-teaching-right-for-me/qualifications-you-need-to-teach).

-As part of selecting your degree course, you will need to decide if you want to train to teach at a primary or secondary level.
-[Learn about deciding who to teach](/is-teaching-right-for-me/who-do-you-want-to-teach).

 <div class="inset">